MIRI MRS Dithering

 The default dither pattern for MRS is a 4-Point pattern that is optimized for Point Source observations at ALL wavelengths.
 As such, it provides an offset large enough to separate channel 4 images for accurate background subtraction (offset ~3 times the FWHM of a point source in channel 4) while keeping the channel 1 images comfortably within the field of view (channel 4 has larger field of view than channel 1).
 This pattern is illustrated in Figure 2 (middle panel).

 For observers who wish to increase the separation between the point source locations in successive exposures, variations on this basic pattern are provided that further increase the separation distance.
 These variations are channel-specific, in the sense that they achieve the greatest separation in a particular wavelength channel at the cost of poorer spatial sampling and smaller common field of view in other channels.
 The pattern optimized for Channel 1 is identical to the default pattern optimized for ALL wavelengths.
-In contrast, the pattern optimized for Channel 4, for instance, achieves a point source separation of 8 times the FWHM in channel 4 at the cost of moving the target entirely out of the field of view in channel 1 (see Figure 2, right panel).
+In contrast, the pattern optimized for Channel 4, achieves a point source separation of 8 times the FWHM in channel 4 at the cost of moving the target entirely out of the field of view in channel 1 (see Figure 2, right panel).

 Additionally, point source dither patterns can be specified with either of 2 Directions on the sky.
 The "positive" orientation repeats the pattern of the default "negative" orientation but with the offset directions swapped in order to rotate the movement on the sky by 43º, giving some flexibility in accommodating source geometry for a given spacecraft roll angle.